atakhq/tak-cert-enrollment-script/README.md

 2. Clone this project into the docker container

-`cd tmp && git clone https://github.com/atakhq/tak-cert-enrollment-script.git`
+`cd /tmp/ && git clone https://github.com/atakhq/tak-cert-enrollment-script.git`

 3. Make the script executable and run it (we are inside the docker container)